Gift-World/Phase-3-Code-Challenge-3/README.md

 - sqlite3 library (built into Python) or psycopg2 for - - PostgreSQL

-## Setup
-1. Clone the repository
-        git@github.com:Gift-World/Phase-3-Code-Challenge-3.git

 ### 2.Set up the database
 #### Using SQLite

-1. Create the SQLite database and tables by running the provided migration script:
+1. Creates the SQLite database and tables by running the provided migration script:

     ```bash
     python concerts_database.py